-Don't expect a completely waterproof seal from this truck bed cover; it may have a tendency to leak over time.
+Don't expect a completely waterproof seal from this truck bed cover; it may have a tends to leak over time.

 Nice frame under a soft vinyl cover.
 The ease of a fold-up truck bed cover at the lower cost of a soft-bed cover.
 Comes in several sizes.
 Tie-downs help keep the cover from flapping when folded up.

 The clamping mechanism on this can be tricky to get to work right.